ColorTokens-Labs/xshield-demo-lab/3-tier-app/README.md

 # Setting up the 3-tier IceHrm application

 Spin up three Linux VMs.
-This guide assumes you are using Ubuntu 20.03 LTS and other distros will require some changes to the commands (like `yum` instead of `apt` and so on).
+This guide assumes you are using Ubuntu 20.03 LTS.
+Other distros will require some changes to the commands (like `yum` instead of `apt` and so on).

 On all VMs make sure you have the latest and greatest: